 I don’t know if the $700 billion “bailout” is a good idea or not.
 It’s not my job to understand the intricacies of the plan; my taxes pay the salaries of people who are ostensibly sworn to do that for me.
 My frustration is not derived from the fact that the bill was not passed yesterday, but rather from the fact that the only thing the past week has accomplished is to elevate the rhetoric to altitudes approaching Low Earth orbit.
-After risking the largest single instance of collectively-strained trapezius muscles in history by calling a press conference ((News Flash: the “Main Street/Wall Street” contrast was tired and trite already last week; it’s even more so today.
-Please, find something original to say about this financial apocalypse or don’t say anything.
-Better yet, stop talking about it and start doing something about it.)) on Saturday to congratulate themselves for working on the weekend (all for the good of their country), this most august of bodies proceeded, two days later, to accomplish absolutely nothing. ((The concept of playing well with others is apparently isolated to kindergarten; it is certainly not embraced in Washington, D.C.))
+After risking the largest single instance of collectively-strained trapezius muscles in history by calling a press conference 2News Flash: the “Main Street/Wall Street” contrast was tired and trite already last week; it’s even more so today.
+Please, find something original to say about this financial … Continue reading on Saturday to congratulate themselves for working on the weekend (all for the good of their country), this most august of bodies proceeded, two days later, to accomplish absolutely nothing.
+3The concept of playing well with others is apparently isolated to kindergarten; it is certainly not embraced in Washington, D.C.

 I can yell all I want, but the simple, sad fact of the matter is that, like Woody, I am effectively impotent.
 My words will fall on deaf (or worse, deluded) ears and I will achieve the same result as if I, too, were talking to a plastic toy.
 The biggest difference here is that Buzz Lightyear eventually comes to grips with reality and works with Woody to find a solution to their dilemma.